cklxx/mini-sglang/README.md

 Flags:

-* `--max-new-tokens`: token budget for both modes
+* `--max-new-tokens`: token budget for both modes (defaults to 128)
-* `--model`: override the default tiny model
+* `--model`: override the default modern small model
+* `--multi-turn`: treat multiple prompts as sequential chat turns
+* `--benchmark-suite`: run preset short + long prompts and print a comparison table
 * `--no-bootstrap`: skip auto-install if deps are pre-installed

-The script prefers the smallest text model (`sshleifer/tiny-gpt2`) unless you set `MODEL_NAME` or pass `--model`.
 Logs at INFO level narrate every prefill/decode stream chunk and the traditional `generate()` call so beginners can follow the full flow.
 Summaries include token counts and throughput for both modes.

 Start HTTP server:
 ```bash